epfl-ada/ada-2023-project-dataexplorers/README.md

    - $BORC$    : Box Office Revenue Component
    - $RC$      : Rating Component

-    These components can be computed with the Adjusted Movie Revenue (which we write define as $AMR$) and the movie rating (we will write as $MR$)
+    These components can be computed with the Adjusted Movie Revenue (we will write as $AMR$) and the movie rating (we will write as $MR$)

     We log-transform the data and define $x = \log(AMR)$ and $y = MR$